 a material increase in costs, including constraint management costs has been identified.

 In the case of a network failure there is significant risk that an increase, over the current position, in constraint management actions will be required.
-National Grid has concluded that such a risk constitutes a material increase in costs.
+National Gas Transmission has concluded that such a risk constitutes a material increase in costs.

 Where further adjustments are required this will commence with a further reduction in the obligated level at the Donor ASEP and, if necessary, additional rebalancing.
 The obligated level at the Donor ASEP will be reduced by no more than the ACfA.
 Analysis will be repeated.
 The level at which the network does not fail shall be recorded.
 Where the network continues to fail even with the Donor ASEP at the lowest permissible level then the gas flow at the Recipient ASEP shall be reduced, i.e. Transfer and Trade bids cannot be fully satisfied by this Donor ASEP.